+The Monitoring Report indicates that Delay in signing Financing Agreement resulted in 24 month delay in implementation, initially.
 The loan provided USD 10 million in resources for the reimbursement of the emergency response expenditures of the GoJ during the period August to October 2007 and other proposed expenditures.
-The IDB reimbursed for the 2007 Atlantic Hurricane season one year later.
+The IDB reimbursed for 2 the 2007 Atlantic Hurricane season one year later.
 The MTWH implemented the Activities under Program 005 (Disaster Management) and sub-program 09 (Flood Damage).
 The GoJ actually used the resources for recovery.

 The project was 98 percent complete as at February 2010.
 However, the Supplementary cut the budget to J\$ 750 million which was insufficient and given that the project was not to extend beyond FY 2010/11, this "over expenditure" had to be partly recognized in FY 2010/11, which impacted the 2011/12 budget by reducing available fiscal space for project implementation.
-See page 8 in section B9 (MTWH) of the Projects Branch's Monitoring
+See page 8 in section B9 (MTWH) of the Projects Branch's Monitoring 4 Report for February 2010.

-The Executive Summary of the February 2010 Monitoring Report outlined the fiscal constraints caused by over-expenditure on two projects as well as the Stand-by Arrangement (SBA) with the International Monetary Fund (IMF).
+5 The Executive Summary of the February 2010 Monitoring Report outlined the fiscal constraints caused by over-expenditure on two projects as well as the Stand-by Arrangement (SBA) with the International Monetary Fund (IMF).

-J\$ 981.547 million was allocated in the FY 2008/09 budget but this was revised down to J\$ 80.0 million in the Supplementary.
+6 The objective of this project was to assist in the rehabilitation of the agricultural sector through improvement of the rural road infrastructure and in production and productivity of targeted crops 7 J\$ 981.547 million was allocated in the FY 2008/09 budget but this was revised down to J\$ 80.0 million in the Supplementary.
 This was in section B9 (MTWH) of the February 2009 Monitoring Report of the Projects Branch of the Ministry of Finance and Planning.
+The Executive Summary for the February 2011 Monitoring Report highlight that the significant addition to the capital budget was J\$ 870.0 million for this project.
+8

-The report cited a number of issues that contributed to increased costs and suggested a mitigating measure.
+9 The report cited a number of issues that contributed to increased costs and suggested a mitigating measure.
 Labor issues were also cited as cause for delay in a few instances where community leaders were "dictating where laborers could and could not work.

-It should be noted that section B11 (MTWH) of the Monitoring Report in for October 2013 - March 2014 highlighted the benefits of devaluation.
+10 It should be noted that section B11 (MTWH) of the Monitoring Report in for October 2013 - March 2014 highlighted the benefits of devaluation.
 Devaluation may provide additional funds to expand the scope of the works to be undertaken.
 At March 2014, works were 97 percent complete with 90 percent of project cost expended.
 The additional works required an extension of the contract to December 2014.

-Each Supplementary in successive fiscal years increased the allocation to this project.
+11 Each Supplementary in successive fiscal years increased the allocation to this project.
 Source: Author's Review and compilation from the Estimates of Expenditure for Fiscal Years 2084 - 2014 and Ministry of Finance and Planning, Public Expenditure Division, Projects Branch Monitoring Reports for 2004 - 2014: Major Projects Funded by the Government of Jamaica and Multi-lateral/Bilateral Projects.